Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 Uber: Problem-First Competition#

-Uber's original deck focused less on competitive matrix and more on the pain point itself.
+Uber's original deck focused less on a competitive matrix and more on the pain point itself:

 - Positioned existing options (taxis, car services) as inadequate